sohelmohammed0/EC2_TERRAFORM/README.md

 ### 7. Connect to the EC2 Instance

-Use the SSH command from the outputs to connect to the instance:
+Use the SSH commands from the outputs to connect to the instances:

 ```bash
 ssh -i your-key-name.pem ubuntu@<Public_IP>